reeltwo/WLogicEngine32/README.md

 # WLogicEngine32 1.0
-Code originally by Joymonkey, updated by Rimim
+Code originally by Joymonkey, updated by Rimim.
 With portions inspired by / lifted from IOIIOOO, Curiousmarc, Mowee, Flthymcnasty, and others!

 Works with WReactor32 Boards (ESP32 - Lolin D32 Pro).